luochen1990/coffee-mate/README.md

 ### url helpers

-- `url_encode`: given an object and return a url_encoded string which will be appended after a url as params
+- `uri_encode`: given an object and return a url_encoded string which will be appended after a url as params

 ### simple pseudo-random